Kai-gn/Text-level-classification/README.md

 The methodology outlined ensures a thorough understanding and comparison of how different algorithms perform on the task of predicting text difficulty.
 This structured approach helps in identifying the most effective model and in making informed decisions to further improve the model performance.
 The methodology outlined ensures a thorough understanding and comparison of how different algorithms perform on the task of predicting text difficulty.
 This structured approach helps in identifying the most effective model and in making informed decisions to further improve the model performance.

-## Methodology 2 Neural Network with Feature Engineering and Optimization
+## Method 2 - Neural Network with Feature Engineering and Optimization

 #### Step 1: Tokenization and Embedding
 - **Tokenization Techniques**: I employed the Mistral API to tokenize the French texts, which is specifically designed for the French language, ensuring that the nuances and morphological aspects of French are accurately captured.
 Following tokenization, I used the Camembert embedding models to convert text tokens into vector representations.
 Camembert is a powerful language model based on the RoBERTa architecture, adapted and pre-trained specifically for the French language, making it ideal for this task.